Swift-ImmutableData/ImmutableData-Book/Chapters/Chapter-01.md

 Our contacts application might launch and display an empty `List` component.
 To display `Person` instances in this `List`, we might need to perform a network fetch.
 While `thunk` closures do give us an ability for UI components to perform asynchronous work when an important event occurs, we want to think declaratively: we want to tell our data layer *what* just happened; not *how* it should transform State.

-Our solution will be for our UI component graph to continue dispatching Action values to our `Store`.
+Our solution will be for our UI component tree to continue dispatching Action values to our `Store`.
 Since we don’t give our Reducer the ability to perform asynchronous work or side effects, we build asynchronous work or side effects in a `Listener` class.
 Our `Listener` receives Action values as they are dispatched to the `Store`, then has the ability to perform asynchronous work or side effects by passing a `thunk` closure back to the `Store`.

 We will see examples of `Listener` types when we build our sample application products.
 For now, let’s focus on the ability to stream our updates to an arbitrary `Listener`.
 Add a new Swift file under `Sources/ImmutableData`.
 Name this file `Streamer.swift`.